 Early Disposition - Preliminary Hearing Setting - Pretrial Conference

 After arraignment, the next court date will be some form of status conference.
 The exact verbiage used differs from courthouse to courthouse and even between different courtrooms.
-The early disposition court proceeding is a chance for both parties to resolve the case without having to litigate the issues at a trial.
+The early disposition court proceeding is a chance for both parties to resolve the case without having to litigate the issues at a trial, which is often called a felony settlement conference.

 The major distinction is between felony and misdemeanor cases.
 In felonies, the defendant is entitled to a preliminary hearing, or probable cause hearing, at which the government has a relatively low burden of proof and must demonstrate to the court that enough evidence exists to bring the case to a jury trial.